ssnepenthe/color-utils/README.md

 # color-utils
-This package is intended to provide a variety of color manipulation functions similar to [those found in SASS](http://sass-lang.com/documentation/Sass/Script/Functions.html).
+This package is intended to provide a variety of [SASS-like color manipulation functions](http://sass-lang.com/documentation/Sass/Script/Functions.html).

 ## Requirements
 PHP 7.0 or later.